Crash victims’ families react to Dennis Drue’s release from prison

 “This was a case that was totally avoidable,” said Saratoga County District Attorney Karen Heggen.
 Heggen did not prosecute the case back in 2012, but she was a chief trial assistant in the DA’s office when the crash happened.
 She says she hopes it will serve as a haunting reminder to those taking a chance with driving while under the influence.
 “That hopefully is something that continues to resonate in a positive way.
 That people make sure they make the right choice when faced with that kind of situation.”

 Christopher and Deanna’s families have pushed to enhance the rights of victims when it comes to the parole process.
-News10 reached out to Dennis Drue’s former defense attorney, Steve Coffey, who told us he could not comment on his release from prison.
+NEWS10 reached out to Dennis Drue’s former defense attorney, Steve Coffey, who said he could not comment on his release from prison.